What is Guideline for Advisors?

 What is the typical Guideline client profile?

 The typical Guideline 401(k) client is a tech-savvy company establishing a 401(k) plan for the first time.
-These companies typically have less than 50 employees and use a cloud-based payroll provider like Gusto, Zenefits, OnPay, ADP, or Intuit (click here to see the full list of supported payroll providers).
+These companies typically have less than 50 employees and use a cloud-based payroll provider like Gusto, Zenefits, OnPay, ADP, Intuit/Quickbooks, or Square (click here to see the full list of supported payroll providers).

 That being said, many of our clients are established companies with hundreds of employees who are simply looking to minimize asset-based fees and offer the most participant-focused 401(k) plan possible.